tjb1982/rachel/README.md

 people(test $gte(age(@) 30))
 ```

-and either form is acceptable.
+and either form is acceptable as source.

 Functional closures (e.g. for use with `$filter`, `$map`, `$reduce`, and `$fun` [below]) can be expressed in three ways: